ONSdigital/survey-assist-ui/README.md

 make run-ui > application_output.log 2>&1
 ```

+#### UI Access Credentials

+The UI will be accessed using a unique ID and access code.
+These credentials are generated using a separate verification service (see [firestore-otp](https://github.com/ONSdigital/firestore-otp)).

+It is assumed such a service is running and you have access to a list of ID and code pairs.
+See the environment section for details on how to setup the base url for this service.

 #### Run the Application in a Container

 To run the application in a container against API gateway deployed in GCP then you can do the following: